sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**: TBD
 - **Status**: Not started.
 Unknown amount of work.
 - **Outcomes**:
-  - Its simple to identify if a commit has been deployed to an environment
+  - It is simple to identify when a commit has been deployed to an environment
   - We can trigger a deployment via a `/` command in Slack
   - Stretch: Branches can trigger a parallel `sourcegraph-frontend` deployment
 - **Milestones**: TBD